 You see, the half of the building which acted as the service station was this time opened as the Kingdom of Fun, a children's activity centre.
 The new Kingdom has been separated from the filling station, creating two distinctively different facilities under one roof.

-The services also include a lorry park at the back, which has existed at the site since BP, but was forgotten about with the demise of Kingdom services.
+The services also included a lorry park at the back, which has existed at the site since BP, but was forgotten about with the demise of Kingdom services.
 An industrial estate also exists on the same corner of land.

-There you have it - ten years ago there were high hopes for this building, but disappointment soon settled in and created something totally different.
-Since then the rules for motorway services have been relaxed and Kingdom could have quite easily gained signs from the motorway.
-So, should anyone ever look for a new service area in the area, the perfect site is waiting right here.
-Well, if you can evict the children, of course!
+There you have it - over 15 years ago there were high hopes for this building, but disappointment soon settled in and created something totally different.
+Since then the rules for motorway services have been relaxed and Kingdom could have quite easily gained signs from the motorway, had the opportunity been ceased.